-The Banff Hockey Academy structures a rigorous athletic program which requires dedication and discipline.
-Our competitive hockey program for girls and boys focus on training good habits in players so they can achieve athletic excellence.
+The Banff Hockey Academy structures a rigorous athletic program, which requires dedication and discipline.
+Our competitive hockey program for girls and boys focuses on training good habits in players so they can achieve athletic excellence.
 We believe passion and persistence create great hockey players.

 The Fenland's Recreational Center has recently dedicated 4500 sq ft to the BHA in their 2011 renovations.
-This includes our physiotherapy services, laundry facilities, weight room, storage, as well as three fully equipment team dressing rooms.
+This includes our offices, physiotherapy services, laundry facilities, weight room, storage as well as three, professionally designed team dressing rooms.

 Students receive individual attention and guidance as well as first class training from a staff of professional coaches with NHL, European, College and Junior league experience.
 The Banff Hockey Academy follows a specialized training and nutrition program that is customized for the student's schedule by a registered strength and conditioning coach.
 Finally, students meet with a peak mental performance coach twice a month, to establish optimum mental toughness.
 The Banff Hockey Academy prides itself on its strict focus on school, hockey and leadership development.